 Shichigosan Festival – is a celebration for children who are three, five, or seven years old.
 It is held from mid-October to late November.
 During the festival, chitosan candies are given out at the shrine.
 Kids also can wear little fox masks.

 Shuki Taisai Festival – is a fire-making ceremony that is held on December 8.
 It is a ritual to thank and pacify the spirits of Inari, the god of rice, prosperity, and foxes.
 A large bonfire is lit in front of the shrine, and visitors can warm up with the divine fire and pray for happiness in the coming year.
 The shrine also offers amazake, a sweet drink made from new rice, to the visitors.

 To process this photo of the Yutoku Inari Shrine, I used a few techniques.

-First, I shot it HDR with three shots bracketed.
-Then combined them in Photomatix and did a bunch of Color Efex Pro filters.
-Finally, I threw it over to Photoshop where I applied some texture and the High Pass sharpening techniques.
+First, I shot it for the HDR style with three shots bracketed.
+Then, I merged them in Photomatix and applied a bunch of Color Efex Pro filters.
+Finally, I moved it to Photoshop where I added some texture and the High Pass sharpening techniques.

 |**This website contains affiliate links.
 We will earn a small commission on purchases made through these links.
 Some of the links used in these articles will direct you to Amazon.
 As an Amazon Associate, I earn from qualifying purchases.